JSW Energy Ltd (NSE: JSWENERGY) Q3 2026 Earnings Call dated Jan. 23, 2026

 Sharad Mahendra

 Yes, exactly.
-Yes, we are doing that.
+Yes, we are doing that only.

 Apoorva Bahadur